-Providing us with documentation that shows your buying or service experience* lets us verify that you're eligible to write a review.
+Providing us with documentation of your personal buying or service experience lets us verify that you're eligible to write a review.
 This helps us create a more trustworthy online review community.

-- A user of our platform notifies us about a review that they have reason to believe is fabricated.
+- Another user of our platform flags your review because they have reason to believe it is fabricated.

 - Order confirmations

 - Screenshots of your logged-in user profile

 - Your email conversation with the reviewed business

 - Your phone call history or text messages where the relevant phone numbers can be linked to the reviewed business